 Moving past labels and diagnoses

 Strictly speaking low muscle tone is not a diagnosis.
-Most often it is the label on a box into which is tossed a whole bunch of assumptions about the underlying reasons for a child's behavior.
+Most often it is the label on a box into which is tossed a whole bunch of assumptions about the underlying reasons for a child's behavior and difficulties.

-A label (or diagnosis) of low muscle tone does not tell you anything about who your child is.
+A label (or diagnosis) of low muscle tone does not tell you anything about who your child is or what their abilities are.
 Children are very complex beings and their abilities and behavior at any particular time are the expression of this complexity.

 In no way do labels and diagnoses such low muscle tone, SPD, DCD or joint hypermobility describe, or account for a child's abilities in a general sense, and in particular they do not provide a full explanation for difficulties children experience with particular tasks.